 1980: The great album Phoenix by Dan Fogelberg entered the Top 10.

 1980: Michael Jackson's "Rock With You" couldn't be beaten for a second week as the Captain & Tennille stayed at 2 with "Do That To Me One More Time".
-Kenny Rogers advanced with "Coward of the County" while former #1 "Escape (The Pina Colada Song)" by Rupert Holmes was fourth and Smokey Robinson had a big solo hit with "Cruisin'".
-The rest of the Top 10: Stevie Wonder's "Send One Your Love", Cliff Richard and "We Don't Talk Anymore", Queen commanded an 18-8 move for "Crazy Little Thing Called Love", the Eagles moved into the Top 10 with "The Long Run" and the great song "Sara" from Fleetwood Mac moved from 15-10.
+Kenny Rogers advanced with "Coward Of The County" while former #1 "Escape (The Pina Colada Song)" by Rupert Holmes was fourth and Smokey Robinson had a big solo hit with "Cruisin'".
+The rest of the Top 10: Stevie Wonder's "Send One Your Love", Cliff Richard and "We Don't Talk Anymore", Queen commanded an 18-8 move for "Crazy Little Thing Called Love", the Eagles advanced into the Top 10 with "The Long Run" and the great song "Sara" from Fleetwood Mac moved from 15-10.

 1985: Foreigner had the #1 album in the U.K. with Agent Provocateur.

-1985: Madonna had the #1 song for a fifth week with "Like a Virgin" but the fast-closing "I Want To Know What Love Is" from Foreigner was up to #2.
-Chicago's "You're the Inspiration" trailed those two, with "Easy Lover" from Phil Collins & Phillip Bailey fourth and Wham! moved from 10-5 with "Careless Whisper".
-The rest of the Top 10: "All I Need" from Jack Wagner, Bryan Adams slipped with "Run To You", Don Henley with "The Boys of Summer", Billy Ocean moved from 16 to 9 with "Loverboy" and Prince scored his ninth career hit and fourth consecutive Top 10 from Purple Rain--"I Would Die 4 (sic) U (sic)".
+1985: Madonna had the #1 song for a fifth week with "Like A Virgin" but the fast-closing "I Want To Know What Love Is" from Foreigner was up to #2.
+Chicago's "You're The Inspiration" trailed those two, with "Easy Lover" from Phil Collins & Phillip Bailey fourth and Wham! moved from 10-5 with "Careless Whisper".
+The rest of the Top 10: "All I Need" from Jack Wagner, Bryan Adams slipped with "Run To You", Don Henley with "The Boys Of Summer", Billy Ocean moved from 16 to 9 with "Loverboy" and Prince scored his ninth career hit and fourth consecutive Top 10 from Purple Rain--"I Would Die 4 (sic) U (sic)".

 1989: Bon Jovi performed at Reunion Arena in Dallas, Texas.